BarbaraJoebstl/da3_open_street_map/README.md

   </way>

 **File Sizes**
--OSMSize 154.6 MB
+  - OSMSize 154.6 MB
--SampleSize 11.3 MB
+  - SampleSize 11.3 MB
--Size of cleand data in mongoDB: 60.1 MB
+  - Size of cleand data in mongoDB: 60.1 MB

 **Anticipated Problems**
  - The mixture between English and German words makes it a little bit more difficult to compare values.
 For example bicycle ways can be set as "cycleway", "bicycle_road" or "bicycle".